Gabattal/Crossfit-Kaizoku/README.md

 # CrossFit-Kaizoku

-Booking app for a Gym (in progress).
+Booking app for a Gym.

 ## Technologies used: